-Healthway Pharmacy of St. Charles, Michigan and Healthway Compounding Pharmacy of Saginaw, Michigan are owned and operated by Michael E. Collins, R.Ph., F.I.A.C.P., who has been practicing the art of compounding for nearly 20 years.
+Healthway Pharmacy of St. Charles, Michigan and Healthway Compounding Pharmacy of Saginaw, Michigan are owned and operated by Michael E. Collins, R.Ph., F.I.A.C.P., who has been practicing the art of compounding for over 25 years.
 Collins opened Healthway Pharmacy in St. Charles, Michigan in 1985.
-Originally starting out as a traditional pharmacy, Collins saw the need for the formulation of medications outside of what was commercially available.
-So he built a compounding lab in his pharmacy and began compounding specialty medications.
-Soon, however, the word spread of these individualized medications and in 1994 a new pharmacy was built hosting a fully operational state-of-the-art compounding lab.
+Originally starting out as a traditional pharmacy.
+Shortly thereafter, Collins saw the need for the formulation of medications outside of what was commercially available, so he built a compounding lab within the pharmacy and began compounding specialty medications.
+Soon, the word spread of these individualized medications and in 1994 a new pharmacy was built hosting a fully operational state-of-the-art compounding lab.
 Collins’ practice grew by leaps and bounds and physicians from several counties were ordering specialty prescription medication.
 To accommodate these patients, a second pharmacy, Healthway Compounding Pharmacy, whose primary focus is compounding, was opened in Saginaw, Michigan in January of 2001.

 Both locations are professional office style practices that are unique, compared to other community-based pharmacies, both in atmosphere and in handling patient needs.
 Working with top pain specialists and OB/Gyns throughout the state, Healthway’s focus has leaned toward pain management and women’s health.
 The practice also handles numerous other custom-made prescriptions, including a fair amount of compounded veterinary prescriptions.
 Healthway has been instrumental in aiding veterinarians in developing unique combinations of medications and dosage forms for treating animals.